triggermesh/docs/docs/sources/awscognitouserpool.md

-# Event source for AWS Cognito User Pools
+# Event source for Amazon Cognito User Pools

-This event source captures messages from an [AWS Cognito User Pool][cup-docs] whenever a specific action, such as the creation of a new user, happens in the user identity pool.
+This event source captures messages from an [Amazon Cognito User Pool][cup-docs] whenever a specific action, such as the creation of a new user, happens in the user identity pool.

 ## Prerequisite(s)

-- AWS Cognito User Pool
+- Amazon Cognito User Pool
 - Amazon Resource Name (ARN)
 - API Credentials

-### AWS Cognito User Pool
+### Amazon Cognito User Pool

-If you don't already have an AWS Cognito User Pool, create one by following the instructions in the [Getting started with User Pools][cup-getting-started] guide.
+If you don't already have an Amazon Cognito User Pool, create one by following the instructions in the [Getting started with User Pools][cup-getting-started] guide.

 ### Amazon Resource Name (ARN)

-A fully qualified ARN is required to uniquely identify the AWS Cognito User Pool.
+A fully qualified ARN is required to uniquely identify the Amazon Cognito User Pool.

 ![User Pool ARN](../images/awscognitouserpool-source/userpool-arn.png)